Uniform global stability of switched nonlinear systems in the Koopman operator framework: Preliminaries

 \end{definition}

-For switched systems with a finite number of subsystems, a converse Lyapunov result also holds (\cite{liberzon2003switching}, \cite{mancilla2000condition}). \begin{theorem}[\cite{mancilla2000condition}] Suppose that $D \subseteq \mathbb{R}^n$ is compact and forward-invariant with respect to the flow induced by the subsystems (\ref{eq:switch}).
-The switched system (\ref{eq:switch}) is GUAS on $D$ if and only if all subsystems share a CLF on $D$. \end{theorem} A corollary of this result provides a necessary condition for GUAS, which is based on convex combinations of vector fields. \begin{corollary}[\cite{liberzon2003switching}] If the equilibrium of the switched system \eqref{eq:switch} is GUAS, then it is a globally asymptotically stable equilibrium for the dynamics
+For switched systems with a finite number of subsystems, a converse Lyapunov result also holds (\cite{liberzon2003switching}, \cite{mancilla2000condition}). \begin{theorem}[\cite{mancilla2000condition}] Suppose that $X \subseteq \mathbb{R}^n$ is compact and forward-invariant with respect to the flow induced by the subsystems (\ref{eq:switch}).
+The switched system (\ref{eq:switch}) is GUAS on $X$ if and only if all subsystems share a CLF on $X$. \end{theorem}